 Groningen (NL), like many university cities, is becoming increasingly international.
 This is driven by demographic need and opportunity in the knowledge economy.
-The good practice represents an integrated approach to internationalisation to ensure a sustainable future for the city.
-Groningen is small and traditionally regionally oriented, thus the large-scale internationalisation is a relatively new phenomenon for the town.
+The good practice represents an integrated approach to internationalization to ensure a sustainable future for the city.
+Groningen is small and traditionally regionally oriented, thus the large-scale internationalization is a relatively new phenomenon for the town.
 The city manages complex processes included in an integrated and participative programme which addresses four key aspects: housing, work, city living and communication.
 The programme aims at attracting, retaining and integrating new residents while maintaining a high level of social cohesion and liveability.
 It contributes to a sustainable economic, demographic and cultural future and makes Groningen an attractive home for locals and internationals.

 • combined on- and offline platform will improve access to local housing and housing support,